jakemai0/jakemai0.github.io/content/posts/ProcessInjection_0.md

 IntPtr hThread = CreateRemoteThread(hProcess, IntPtr.Zero, 0, addr, IntPtr.Zero, 0, IntPtr.Zero);
 ```

 This injection method works, however, it has a lot of flaws and can be easily picked up.
-The most obvious red flag  is the `PAGE_EXECUTE_READWRITE (RWX)` with `VirtualAllocEx`, as most memory region in the process has **RX** protection, allocating memory for our shellcode with Read, Write and Execute (RWX) will make it more than obvious to AV/EDR.
+The most obvious red flag  is the `PAGE_EXECUTE_READWRITE (RWX)` with `VirtualAllocEx`, as most memory regions in the process has **RX** protection, allocating memory for our shellcode with Read, Write and Execute (RWX) will make it more than obvious to AV/EDR.
 {{< image src="/images/explorer_11888.png" alt="Meterpreter shellcode injected into explorer.exe" position="center" style="border-radius: 8px;" >}}
 *Meterpreter shellcode was injected successfully into explorer.exe*